 It wasn’t exactly glad tidings for the holiday, but the workers of the world of Disney cheered loudly in late December as they voted overwhelmingly to reject the company’s latest contract offer for its thousands of Orlando service employees.
 The workers chose to demand more negotiations rather than settle for a miserly wage offer, even if it meant heading into the new year with more uncertainty.

 The political climate has raised the stakes for the wage talks, as Florida’s massive hospitality workforce has been besieged by a brutal storm season, stagnant wages amid soaring costs of living, and, under Trump, an onslaught of federal immigration crackdowns.
-Disney, meanwhile, is rounding out a banner year with a deal to take over the Fox News empire.
+Disney, meanwhile, is rounding out a banner year with a deal to take over the 21st Century Fox empire.

 According to the contract schedule, the union can renegotiate wages now as part of a contract renewal in 2019.
 Disney’s last offer for a pay increase fell short of the demand from the union, UNITE HERE’s Service Trades Council, for a $15 starting hourly wage.
 Currently only about one in eight of the 38,000 union workers, including some 10,000 hospitality and housekeeping staffers, along with cast members and ride operators, earns $15 an hour.
 The last wage hike at Disney inched up starting pay from $8.03 to $10.